 Description: Alarm signals are received at a monitoring station and processed by operators who make calls to verify the validity of a signal, make requests for dispatch of public safety as required and notify responsible parties.
-Comments: Signals can be received at a self contained device or may be received at one device and fed into a computer to be processed.
-Alarm signals received by an alarm receiver indicate the type of alarm and a unique identifier that is used to reference details of the location of the alarm and emergency contact phone numbers.
+Comments: Signals can be received at a self contained device or may be received at one device and fed into a com signals received by an alarm receiver indicate the type of alarm and a unique identifier that is used to re of the alarm and emergency contact phone numbers.